gemmap520/parking_ticket_dashboard/README.md

 # Parking Tickets Analysis Dashboard

 This project provides an interactive dashboard for analyzing parking tickets data from Toronto for the years 2017-2020.
 The dashboard allows users to explore various insights and trends in the data, including yearly trends, fine amounts, location-based analysis, and more.
+You can view the dashboard via https://parking-ticket-dashboard.streamlit.app/

 ## Table of Contents